Jollof Rice

 Method:

-1. Traditionally, the jollof sauce is made from blending tomatoes, peppers, chilli and onions.
+Traditionally, the jollof sauce is made from blending tomatoes, peppers, chilli and onions.
 If you don’t have a blender but want to include all those ingredients, try frying finely sliced/diced onions and peppers in a little oil in the bottom of a large saucepan over medium heat until softened, stirring regularly (about 5-10 mins), then stirring in the chopped tomatoes or sauce.
 If you’ve blended the veg and chilli into a smooth sauce, pour this into the saucepan and bring to a simmer, then cook on a low heat for 5 mins.
+Want to add fresh veg but not keen on peppers or onions?
+You could try finely diced fresh veggies softened in oil (as above) like: diced carrots and/or celery, sliced mushrooms or leeks, diced courgette or aubergine, shredded cabbage… Or stir through some fresh leafy greens once the rice is cooked so it wilts in just before serving.

 Engaging Kids